ls-ron/stats220/README.md

 # This is my first project for my Stats220 course at UOA learning markdown
 *My goals with this course:*
 1. learn how to program in R
-2. analyse data using R
+2. use R to create web pages
-3. present the analysis through R utilising modern technologies like HTML and CSS
+3. Utilise modern technologies like HTML and CSS to make better web pages

 **hopefully this course teaches me the aforementioned skills**